9/11 Victims Suffering from Toxins in the Air

 The WTCHP zone is different for responders and survivors.

-Responders in NYC must have been present for a certain number of hours below Canal Street.
+Responders in NYC must have been present for a certain number of hours south of Houston Street**.
 They are entitled to an annual checkup and medical monitoring even if they have no 9/11-related conditions.

 Additionally, anyone exposed to toxins at the Fresh Kills Landfill in Staten Island, the New York City Chief Medical Examiner’s Office, or other areas along routes of debris removal may be eligible for assistance.